FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

 You can find a more detailed version of the data flow diagram of the aligmnent [here](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/code/alignment/README.md).

-The goal of the ATACseq pipeline is to identifiy regions where the chromatin accessibility is changing.
-An example of a region likes this is shown below in a genome browser view.
-We can see that the overall area of the peak is reduced when comparing DMSO with treatment.
+As mentioned one goal of the ATACseq pipeline is to identifiy regions where the chromatin accessibility is changing.
+An example of a region like this is shown below in a genome browser view.
+The upper three traces correspond to DMSO (vehicle/untreated) samples, and the lower three traces correspond to samples treated with a compound.
+The coverage of reads in the upper three traces is consistently higher than in the lower three, indicating that chromatin accessibility has decreased as a result of this treatment.

 ![](images/data_flow/IGView.JPG)